Dawn Aerospace: Satellite propulsion hardware

 Dawn Aerospace currently produces hardware for small satellites, to include thrusters and propellants.

-Dawn aerospace has provided the propulsion to Pixxel, an Indian based space organization.
+Dawn aerospace has provided the propulsion to Pixxel, an Indian-based space organization.

 They also have signed contracts with the ESA, contracts with Blue Canyon, now part of Raytheon Technologies, to provide its proprietary mix of propellants for microsatelite operations and ALE Co., Ltd. Japan and UARX Space.
 In the last case Dawn provided them with its own proprietary propulsion architecture.

 Dawn Aerospace has also signed contracts with Indonesia's national space agency, working to provide the propellant for a new satellite network dedicated to providing early warning of tsunami and earthquake related phenomena.

 B20 thruster

 Dawn Aerospace's B20 thruster is a 20 newton thruster that uses a chemical propellant made up of nitrous oxide and propylene.
 The innovation is that it replaces hydrazine, a highly toxic chemical compound often used in satellites, with a non-toxic propellant.
 This allows for quicker launches and more safe handling of the rocket while on the ground, increasing launch cadence.
-In 2021, D-Orbit, a space logicists firm, validated the thrusters on its PULSE space tug mission, firing six B20 thrusters.
+In 2021, D-Orbit, a space logistics firm, validated the thrusters on its PULSE space tug mission, firing six B20 thrusters.